 Dear Parents and Carers,

-We hope that you have had a lovely Easter break and a restful and enjoyable time with your families.
-The children are looking forward to a new and exciting Summer Term ahead full of hard work and fun.
+Welcome back to a brand new year at Appleton Wiske Primary School.
+We hope that you have had a lovely holiday with your families and that the children are looking forward to a new and exciting year ahead full of hard work, challenge and fun.

-P.E. days in Class 2 are still on a Tuesday and Friday.
+P.E. days in Class 2 are going to be Tuesday and Friday.
 Please ensure that your child continues to come in to school in their P.E. kit on those days.
-Children will need to have a soft bobble to tie long hair up for P.E.
+Girls will need to have a soft bobble to tie their hair up for P.E.
 If your child wears earrings, please could you ensure that they are able to take them out themselves for P.E.

-Many thanks for all of your help and support.
+We are really looking forward to our new year together in Class 2!
+Many thanks for all of your continued help and support.
 If you have any queries or concerns please contact us.

 Mrs Atkinson and Mrs Guyll